Best Personal Finance Tools for Self-Employed Workers 2026

 Pros:

-- Tax-loss harvesting adds real value
+- Tax-loss harvesting adds measurable value

-- Self-Driving Money feature is genuinely clever
+- Self-Driving Money feature is clever and practical

-- Low, flat fee structure
+- Low, straightforward fee structure

 Cons: